-In the food courts, caterers may only use compostable packaging (except for recyclable soft drink cans and bottles), which, along with all food scraps, is also composted on site.
+In the food courts, caterers may only use compostable packaging (except for recyclable soft drink cans), which, along with all food scraps, is also composted on site.
 Leftover food is donated to a very clever organisation who collects and delivers it to people in need across Victoria.
 We’ve also managed to get the Pink Flamingo into reusable kegs instead of glass bottles.
-We’re working on getting rid of single-use water bottles completely.
+We’ve been able to remove single-use water bottles completely.

 Many of you have helped things along by buying and using decent quality camping gear that lasts for several years and doesn’t look so disposable when it comes time to pack up.
 There are also far fewer couches being left behind for landfill than there were a few years back (although still a ways to go).
 This is important because we still collect over 60T of rubbish, which equals 0.01 t CO2e per person.